Eight Easy Steps to a More Organized Desk

 Designate areas of file storage to be dealt with daily, weekly, monthly, and yearly.
 On your desktop, create a system that flows from left to right – starting with your in-box, moving to a central box for processing, and then to your out-box on the right.

-Keep your desktop clean, and your business safe, by shredding outdated confidential documents.
+Keep your desk organized, and your business safe, by shredding outdated confidential documents.
 To be truly compliant, use a shredding console, like the one Corodata provides.

 Keep less frequently used files at a distance.

-Those files you only need periodically can be stored in filing cabinets, or at a records storage center like Corodata.
-If you can move some files off-site, you’ll free up even more space to enhance your office environment.
+Those files you only need periodically can be stored in filing cabinets, or at a secure records storage center like Corodata.
+If you can move some files off-site, you’ll free up office space that you can use for ideas that will result in happier employees and a greater ROI.

 Aim to handle documents only once.